cmu-db/benchbase/README.md

     * Removed calls to `printStackTrace()` or `System.out.println` in favor of proper logging
 * Reformatted code and cleaned up imports based on my preferences and using IntelliJ
 * Removed all calls to `assert`... `assert` is disabled by default thus providing little real value while making the code incredibly hard to read and unnecessarily verbose
-* Removed considerable amount of dead code, configurations, detritus and other nasty accumulations that didn't appear directly related to excuting benchmarks
+* Removed considerable amount of dead code, configurations, detritus and other nasty accumulations that didn't appear directly related to executing benchmarks
     * Removed IDE specific settings
     * Removed references to personal setups or cloud instances
     * Removed directories such as `run`, `tools`, `nbproject`, `matlab`, `traces`
     * Removed all references to `JPAB` benchmark, this project has not been updated since 2012
 * Removed calls to `commit()` during `Loader` operations
-* Refactored `Worker` and `Loader` useage of `Connection` objects and cleaned up transaction handling
+* Refactored `Worker` and `Loader` usage of `Connection` objects and cleaned up transaction handling
 * Introduced `HikariCP` as connection pool and `DataSource` instead of building connections from `DriverManager` as needed (default `poolsize` is 25)
+* Introduced [Dependabot](https://dependabot.com/) to keep Maven dependencies up to date